 What are you doing with your family this holiday season?

-The activities are separated into four different categories:
+To make it easier for you, the Christmas activities for families are separated into four different categories:

 - Activities to Do Out and About.
 Get out of the house and enjoy something different!

 - At Home Activities for when it’s just too cold and dreary to go anywhere